xyunsw/comp3411-ass2-tests/README.md

 # comp3411-ass2-tests
 **COMP3411 19T2 assignment 2 (UNSW)**

-This repository contains some scripts to compare the outputs of standard models. **Please note that my implementations are not necessary correct.
+This repository contains some scripts to compare the outputs of standard models. **Please note that my implementations are not necessarily correct.
 They might be slightly wrong, might have major issues, or might be entirely wrong**

 ## Usage
 1. Download this repository and then copy compare_result.sh to your assignment 2 directory.